-Do you take photos or create images that your friends often claim as their own?
+Do you take photos or create images that are so gorgeous your friends often claim them as their own?

-Also, because there are many companies out there, you have a good likelihood of finding a fit between your talents and sentimental outlook and the mission of the company.
+Also, because there are many companies out there, you have a good likelihood of finding a fit between your talents and sentimental outlook, as well as the mission of the company.

 How to Work for Hallmark

 There isn’t a bigger name in the greeting card industry than Hallmark.

 Unfortunately, they do not accept outside or freelance greeting card submissions.